GGraf6/nf_rnaseq/README.md

 A Nextflow pipeline to perform quality control, alignment, and quantification of RNA sequencing data.

+>The pipeline was created to run in the [ETH Euler cluster](https://scicomp.ethz.ch/wiki/Euler) and it relies on the [Lmod environmental modules](https://lmod.readthedocs.io/en/latest/) available in the cluster.
+Thus, the pipeline needs to be adapted before running it in another HPC cluster.

 ## Pipeline steps
 1. [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 2. [FastQ Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/)